-Based solely on our review of copies of Section 16(a) reporting forms that we received from reporting persons for transactions occurring during our 2019 fiscal year and written representations from our Directors and executive officers, we believe that no reporting person failed to timely file any report required by Section 16(a) during the 2019 fiscal year, except that one Form 4 was inadvertently filed late on behalf of Rebecca M. Henderson, PhD, one of our Directors, to report the disposition of our common stock by Dr. Henderson.
+Based solely on our review of copies of Section 16(a) reporting forms that we received from reporting persons for transactions occurring during our 2020 fiscal year and written representations from our Directors and executive officers, we believe that no reporting person failed to timely file any report required by Section 16(a) during the 2020 fiscal year, except that one Form 4 was inadvertently filed late on behalf of Jonathan W. Ayers, one of our Directors, to report one transaction of a withholding of shares for taxes from the distribution of our common stock to Mr. Ayers related to his DSUs.